isc-projects/bind9/doc/arm/reference.rst

    :tags: query
    :short: Controls whether a valid server cookie is required before sending a full response to a UDP request.

-   If ``yes``, require a valid server cookie before sending a full response to a UDP request from a cookie-aware client.
+   If ``yes``, BIND requires a valid server cookie before sending a full response to a UDP request from a cookie-aware client.
 BADCOOKIE is sent if there is a bad or nonexistent server cookie.